alexis-menendez/alexis-menendez/README.md

 > *“...but more often he would be alone, feeling through a certain quick instinct, which was almost a divination, that the secrets of art are best learned in secret, and that Beauty, like Wisdom, loves the lonely worshiper.”*
 >  *― Oscar Wilde, The Happy Prince and Other Tales*

 The most meaningful ideas often begin in silence.
 Away from noise, distraction, and deadlines, clarity emerges.
-I believe in starting with stillness—contemplation before construction.
+I believe in starting with stillness and intention—contemplation before construction.

 #### Collective Craft
 > *“No one is born fully-formed: it is through self-experience in the world that we become what we are.”*